dcl-2019-04/curriculum/docs/model-eval.md

 ![](model-eval_files/figure-gfm/unnamed-chunk-25-1.png)<!-- -->

-From this plot, we can see that CV error estimates from `crossv_mc()` underestimate the true test error in the range with 1 / `span` \>= 1.
+From this plot, we can see that CV error estimates from `crossv_mc()` underestimate the true test error in the range with `1/span` \> 1.
 The line ranges reflect one standard error on either side of the mean error.

 Usually, you won’t have access to the true test error, so we need a way to choose the best value of `span` using just the CV errors.
 Here’s the